Yaveria0731/Developmental-Interp-Universal-Neurons/README.md

 }
 ```

-## Contributing

-To extend this codebase:

-1. **Add new correlation metrics**: Extend `NeuronCorrelationComputer`
-2. **Add new visualizations**: Extend `UniversalNeuronVisualizer`
-3. **Add new model families**: Modify model loading in pipeline
-4. **Add new analysis methods**: Extend `UniversalNeuronAnalyzer`

 ## License

-This code is provided for research purposes.
-Please respect the licenses of the underlying libraries (transformer-lens, PyTorch, etc.).
+This implementation is provided for research purposes.
+Please respect the licenses of the underlying libraries.